 In 2014, I stepped down from being Chair of the parent carer forum and started to work as a Contact Associate and Trainer, supporting the development of parent participation and parent carer forums.
 I offer consultancy and support in local areas, and develop and deliver a range of training, both online and face to face.
 I am passionate about improving inclusion, support, services and education for disabled children or those labelled as having additional needs, and their families.
 The various voluntary and paid roles that I undertake in addition to my research are always chosen with this in mind.

 My main focus since 2014 has been a return to study.
-I spent four wonderful years at the University of Winchester, undertaking an Education Studies degree course, followed by an MA in Philosophy of Education at the Institute of Education, UCL.
-In 2019, I started a full-time PhD research study at the University of Birmingham, examining the subjectivity of parents of disabled children and its impact on education inclusion.
-My broader research interests include the Philosophy of Education, parents, participation, risk, inclusion and SEN/Disability.
-I won BERA’s Inaugural Doctoral Fellowship in 2019 and am grateful to BERA for their support of my doctoral research.
+I spent four wonderful years (2014-18) at the University of Winchester, undertaking a BA (Hons) Education Studies course, which I followed with an MA in Philosophy of Education at the Institute of Education, UCL London (2018-2019).
+In 2019, I started a full-time PhD research study at the University of Birmingham.
+My broader research interests include the Philosophy of Education, postqualitative inquiry, critical disability studies, parents of disabled children/children labelled with SEN, participation, risk, inclusion and SEN/Disability.
+I was awarded the BERA’s Inaugural Doctoral Fellowship in 2019 and am grateful to BERA for their support of my doctoral research.

 Alongside my studies, with a friend and colleague I have co-founded the Postgraduates in Education Support Network (PESN), to provide opportunities for fellow postgraduate students to share and develop their research in a supportive space.
 I am also on the lead group for the SEN Policy Research Forum and I am a member of NCB’s Family Research Advisory Group (FRAG).